aws/aws-sdk-js/doc-src/guide/node-configuring.md

 There are a few ways to load credentials.
 Here they are, in order of
 recommendation:

-1. Loaded from IAM Roles for Amazon EC2 (if running on EC2),
+1. Loaded from IAM roles for Amazon EC2 (if running on EC2),
 2. Loaded from the shared credentials file (`~/.aws/credentials`),
 3. Loaded from environment variables,
 4. Loaded from a JSON file on disk,